 Overall Rating: 3.5 out of 5.0

 Even though this post is about getting away from the costly Photoshop option, Adobe does offer a free basic online editor.
-If you don’t currently have an Adobe login account, you’ll have to create one to access this online tool.
-The editor is very basic and only allows for jpg file imports.
-You can access the online editor from within your account by going to Tools > Online Express Editor.
+The editor is very primitive and only allows for jpg file imports.
+You can access the online editor by selecting Tools > Online Express Editor.
 Once you’ve uploaded your picture you can do some basic modifications to your photo like crop, rotate and auto-enhance.
 There are some other enhancements and effects available, and when you are done editing you can save your work back to your own computer.
+The Photoshop Express option also requires Flash, but if you are working on an iOS device they do offer a free app download.
 If you are looking for a simple online photo editor, this will do the job.
-I gave this online tool the lowest rating of the five because of the limited options and need to login to use the tool.
+I gave this online tool the lowest rating of the five because of the limited options available.

 Overall Rating: 2.5 out of 5.0

 Ribbet is another pretty nifty option.
-Currently, they’re offering an upgrade to the premium version for free.
-You’ll have to read the fine print to see if it’s right for you, but some of their premium features are nice.
-With Ribbet you can either enhance one of your own photos, use one of their images, or start off with a blank slate.
-The blank slate option seemed limited in the free version, but at least it was available.
-You can add some text and basic stickers, but I didn’t see much else to do with that part.
+With Ribbet you can enhance one of your own photos, use one of their images, or start off with a blank slate.
+It offers some added features beyond basic editing.
+You can also create a grid collage, shape collage or even a holiday card.
+A premium version of Ribbet is available for 29.95/yr which will unlock all of the features and allow you full access.
+If you register for free you can upload up to five photos at a time.
+If you don’t register, you can still use the software but can only upload one photo at a time.
+Many of the templates for the holiday card option are available only in the premium version.
+The blank slate option also is limited in the free version, but at least it was available.
+You can add some text and basic stickers, but I didn’t see much else to do in the free version.
 If you upload a photo, however, a variety of effects and enhancements await.
-You can save your updated photo or original image in either jpg or png.
+You can save your own uploaded updated photo as a jpg only.
+If you create an original image or use one of their images to edit you have the option to save as jpg or png.
 The one thing I really liked about Ribbet is that the interface is bright and easy to read.

 Overall rating: 3.0 out of 5.0